Genesis Electrified G80 Review & Prices

 Power outputs: 370hp

-It’s easy to like the Genesis Electrified G80 on a long motorway trip, but it’s just not practical enough to be a family car
+It’s easy to like the Genesis Electrified G80 on a long motorway trip, but it's a shame the boot is so cramped

 If you fancy something different in your electric saloon, check out our best Genesis Electrified G80 deals.
 You can browse other Genesis deals, or find a used Genesis for sale here.
 And remember that you can even sell your old car through Carwow, where our network of trusted dealers will bid to get you the best possible price.